llee454/jhsph-interview/docs/essay.md

 > 1. The ratio of gonorrhea rate to HIV diagnosis rate among people ages 25-44, and among people ages 45 or greater, in 2020
 > 2. The ratio of heroin use rate to HIV diagnosis rate among people ages 12 and older in 2020

-I've included a code package that includes code written in both R and OCaml to answer these questions.
-We can calculate the frequency of Gonorrhea and HIV for each of the age ranges included in their datasets.
+I've included a code package that includes code written in R to answer these questions.
+We can calculate the frequency of Gonorrhea and HIV for each of the age ranges included in the given datasets.
 We can then calculate the sum of people in both datasets who have these conditions in the 25-44 age cohorts.
 Dividing these sums we find that:

 1. (a) The ratio of gonorrhea rate to HIV diagnosis rate among people aged 25-44 is **19.8**.